-At DC Dental Spa, Dr. Marcus and Dr. Rex are both certified in dental implantation and place your implants using Versah technology.
+At DC Dental Spa, Dr. Rex is certified in dental implantation and place your implants using Versah technology.
 This technology uses a novel approach to bone drilling that its creators call “osseodensification.”
-It allows Dr. Marcus and Dr. Rex to save bone bulk instead of excavating it, while compacting the bone tissue.
+It allows Dr. Rex to save bone bulk instead of excavating it, while compacting the bone tissue.
 This makes the tissue stronger, denser, and better able to hold implants.

 After the post fuses with your jawbone and your mouth heals, your dentist attaches the new replacement tooth, or crown, to the titanium post permanently.
 Because the implants fuse to your jawbone, it makes them incredibly steady and secure.

 To prepare your mouth for a dental implant, it may first be necessary to extract a decayed tooth or get a bone graft if there is insufficient bone thickness to accept the implant.

 To be an ideal candidate for dental implants, your jaw must be finished growing, and your gums must be healthy.
 You could also be a good implant candidate if you're irritated by dentures that slip, if it's time to replace a bridge or partial dentures, or if you’re looking for a more permanent, long-term solution to dental work.

 With Versah technology, your chances of qualifying as a candidate for dental implants increase.
 Versah surgical tools don’t remove nearly as much bone as traditional drills do.
 So even if you have low bone mass, you still may have enough for implants.